Northwest College to Host UW Seminar on Revenue Diversification in Agriculture

 Dr. Brad Tyndall President

-According to the latest data, in-state tuition rates at Central Wyoming College remained steady for the 2022-23 academic year, according to the latest disclosure from the National Center for Education Statistics.
+In 2024, in-state college costs at Central Wyoming College in Riverton amounted to $4,800, according to the latest disclosure from the National Center for Education Statistics.

 Trending